 Credit: A24

-On first look, you might not consider this comedy-drama a particularly food-focused narrative.
+At first glance, you might not consider this comedy-drama a particularly food-focused narrative.
 If you look a little closer, every heartfelt moment, disagreement or family occasion is often cushioned alongside a family-style feast.

 Starring Awkwafina (Crazy Rich Asians, Quiz Lady), it follows her family as they journey back to China after discovering her grandmother is unwell.
 Slotted amidst a last-minute wedding, this is a love letter to family, food and bittersweet farewells.